cbrown5/R-llm-workshop/examples/benthic-cover-example/benthic-readme.md

 [Brown, Hamilton.
 2018.
 Estimating the footprint of pollution on coral reefs with models of species turnover.
 Conservation Biology.
 DOI: 10.1111/cobi.13079](http://onlinelibrary.wiley.com/doi/10.1111/cobi.13079/abstract), which should be cited.

+## Analysis methodology

+We'll use non-metric multidimensional scaling (nMDS) to represent patterns in community structure across sites.
+Site dispersion will be visualized with a 2D ordination.
+Be sure to show the 'stress' statistic on the figure, this is critical for interpretation.
+The nMDS will be created twice using two distance measures: Euclidean distance and Bray-Curtis distance.
+We'll test for relationships among community structure and distance to logging using the `envfit()` algorithm from the `vegan` package.

 ## Tech context
 - We will use the R program
 - tidyverse packages for data manipulation